 Screen mirroring is a technology that allows your phone, tablet, or computer screen to wirelessly display on another device’s screen.
-This technology is used during family and friends gatherings, business meetings, school lessons to easily display relevant content from the small screens of our mobile devices to others in the room.
+For example to a smart television.
+This technology is mostly used at home.
+But also during family and friends gatherings, business meetings, school lessons to easily display relevant content from the small screens of our mobile devices to others in the room.

-Screen mirroring requires that a screen-sending device – your phone, for example- and a screen-receiving device (a Smart TV) are connected.
+Screen mirroring technology requires that a screen-sending device.
+For example your phone, tablet or Mac computer.
+It also requires a screen-receiving device (a Smart TV).
+They have to be connected.
 To connect these two devices, you need a connector, and there are several ways to do so.

 These screen-sending devices use a screen mirroring protocol that copies either your full desktop screen or a single window that you want to share, such as a document, app, or browser.
 These connections are set up in many ways depending on the devices that are trying to connect.
 Some are equipped with native screen mirroring technology (such as AirPlay and Google Cast).
 Others, like Windows devices, are built-in with Miracast while iOS devices use Airplay.

 All these connectors use different protocols targeting their own technology.
 This fact is one of the disadvantages of relying on native technology as we use multiple devices from different brands.
 MirrorMeister, on the other hand, has cross-platform compatibility: our application allows iOS and macOS devices to screen mirror to most TV brands and streaming devices in the market.

 The easiest and effortlessly to start beaming your iPhone, iPad, or Macbook to any Smart TV is using an app like MirrorMeister.

 Screen mirroring technology can be used in homes, school classes, and businesses.

 Now and then, professionals need to share a presentation, Powerpoint slides, reports, or start a brainstorm with their coworkers.
 To instigate collaboration, the best way to do so is to present content on a big screen during meetings.